Optimized Sparse Merkle Tree Implementation

 Hash1101 --> DataBlock1101[("Data Block 1101")]:::dataBlock

 The DID controller has to prove that there is either an update or a non-update in the Beacon Signal.
 To prove an update, the DID controller provides the nonce and either the BTCR2 Update or the hash; to prove a non-update, the DID controller provides the nonce.
-In addition, the DID controller provides the list of collapsed nodes and hashes of each peer in the tree necessary to recalculate the root hash against which to compare with the value in the Beacon Signal.
+In addition, the DID controller provides the collapsed bitmap (marking which sibling positions are empty subtrees, recoverable from the cached zeros) and the hashes of the non-empty peers in the tree necessary to recompute the root hash to compare against the value in the Beacon Signal.

 The Aggregation Service has the full Sparse Merkle Tree and can construct SMT Proofs.
 DID controllers request the SMT Proofs from the Aggregation Service and give them to verifiers.
 An example proof may be: